 This report contains forward-looking statements that involve risks and uncertainties.
 These statements relate to future periods, future events or our future operating or financial plans or performance.
-When used in this report, the words "anticipate," "believe," "continue," "could," "estimate," "expect," "intends," "project," "forecast," "may," "might," "plan," "possible," "potential," "predict," "project," "should," "seeks," "scheduled," or "will," and similar expressions are intended to identify forward-looking statements, and include but are not limited to:
+When used in this report, the words "anticipate," "believe," "continue," "could," "estimate," "expect," "intends," "forecast," "goal," "may," "might," "on-target," "plan," "possible," "potential," "predict," "project," "should," "seeks," "suggests," "scheduled," or "will," and similar expressions are intended to identify forward-looking statements, and include but are not limited to:

-- our future financial and business performance; - strategic plans for our business and product candidates; - our ability to develop or commercialize products; - the expected results and timing of clinical trials and nonclinical studies; - our ability to comply with the Bayer License Agreement; - developments and projections relating to our competitors and industry; - our expectations regarding our ability to obtain, develop and maintain intellectual property protection and not infringe on the rights of others; - our ability to retain key scientific or management personnel; - our expectations regarding the time during which we will be an emerging growth company under the Jumpstart Our Business Startups Act; - our future capital requirements and the timing of those requirements and sources and uses of cash; - our ability to obtain funding for our operations; - the outcome of any known and unknown litigation and regulatory proceedings; - · our business, expansion plans and opportunities; and - changes in applicable laws or regulations.
+- our future financial and business performance; - strategic plans for our business and product candidates; - our ability to develop or commercialize products; - the expected results and timing of clinical trials and nonclinical studies; - our ability to comply with the terms of the Bayer License Agreement; - developments and projections relating to our competitors and industry; - our expectations regarding our ability to obtain, develop and maintain intellectual property protection and not infringe on the rights of others: - our ability to retain key scientific or management personnel; - · our expectations regarding the time during which we will be an emerging growth company under the JOBS Act; - our future capital requirements and sufficiency of available cash and the timing of those requirements and sources and uses of cash; - our ability to obtain funding for our operations; - the outcome of any known and unknown litigation and regulatory proceedings; - · our business, expansion plans and opportunities; and - · changes in applicable laws or regulations.